9 Easy Ways to Fix "There Was an Error Connecting to the Apple ID Server"

 • Auth token issue.

-How to Fix Error Connecting to the Apple ID Server
+How to Fix the "There Was an Error Connecting to the Apple ID Server" Issue

-The first try we recommend is to close the app you are trying to log in with your Apple ID and log in again.
+The first method is to close the app you are trying to log in with your Apple ID and then log in again.

-Whether you are logging in the iCloud or downloading apps from the App Store, just close them and relaunch, then re-enter your Apple ID and password.
+Whether you are logging into iCloud or downloading apps from the App Store, simply close them, relaunch, and then re-enter your Apple ID and password.

-As we mentioned above, an unstable Wi-Fi connection, changing the Apple ID password without connecting to Wi-Fi, etc. can lead to "an error connecting to the Apple ID server".
+As mentioned above, an unstable Wi-Fi connection or changing the Apple ID password without connecting to Wi-Fi can lead to "an error connecting to the Apple ID server".

 The ultimate method to fix the Wi-Fi network issue can be to reset network settings.
 It's worth noting that resetting network settings will erase all your network-related information, including the password.
 So the next time you use the Wi-Fi network, you have to enter the account and password.